Carrot Ginger Soup

 - 2 pounds carrots (peeled and sliced ⅛ inch thick, about 10 medium/large)

 - 4 cups low sodium vegetable broth

 - 2 tablespoons finely chopped peeled fresh ginger

 - ½ cup full fat coconut milk (can substitute half and half or heavy cream)

 - salt and pepper

-- In a Dutch oven or large pot over medium-high heat, melt butter.
-Add onions and cook, stirring frequently, until onions are soft, about 5 minutes.
-Add broth, carrots, and ginger.
-Cover and bring to a boil.
-Reduce heat and simmer until carrots are tender, 15 to 20 minutes.
+- In a Dutch oven or large pot over medium-high heat, melt the butter (or heat olive oil).
+Add onion and cook, stirring frequently, until soft, about 5 minutes.

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!